uu-his/Methods/README.md

 #### Corpus selection
 In preparations of the following weeks, the students are asked to choose a textcorpus.
 More information on corpora to choose from will follow shortly.
 Prerequisites for this corpus are:

-* that it has a logical relation with the numerical data the students have been working with
+* that it has a logical relation with the structured data the students have been working with
 * that it contains some sort of time scale (either in the form of texts from a successive period of months/years, or in the form of samples from different months/years).
 The actual time period you choose is heavily dependent on the processing power of the computer you will use for this project.